 A good Harrar is bold and edgy with a complexity and spice tones that may include cinnamon, cardamom, blueberry jam, apricots, compote, even smoke, and with a lingering finish.

-Harrar’s fruity taste has been likened to dry, red wine, and some Harrars exhibit tones of very rich, dark chocolate.
+Harrar’s tasting notes include a fruity taste has been likened to dry, red wine.
+Some Harrars exhibit tones of very rich, dark chocolate.

 Ethiopian Harrars – The Powerhouse Coffees